-A charitable enterprise is a legally constituted charity that, once fully established, becomes financially self-sustaining by means of trading.
+A Charitable Trade Company is a legally constituted charity that, once fully established, becomes financially self-sustaining by means of trading.

-As a charity, a charitable enterprise has a clearly defined charitable purpose and structure.
+As a charity, a Charitable Trade Company has a clearly defined charitable purpose and structure.
 It is legally required to apply any and all financial surpluses to its stated purpose, and, conversely, is legally forbidden from distributing profits.

-As a trading entity, a charitable enterprise offers goods and/or services to customers.
+As a trading entity, a Charitable Trade Company offers goods and/or services to customers.
 Those goods and/or services may be unique to the enterprise, or similar, or identical to, those commonly provided by commercial businesses or government.

-Funding for the establishment of a charitable enterprise is by way of donation.
+Funding for the establishment of a Charitable Trade Company is by way of donation.
 This ensures that financial surpluses are directed solely toward the charitable purpose, and not toward servicing debt or providing a return to stakeholders.

 A true charity must be able to give and receive, but must not owe or be owed.

-Operating as a charitable enterprise, earthfunerals offers professional end-of-life services, promotes the establishment of stand-alone natural burial grounds, and directs any and all financial surpluses to land-scape scale, ecological restoration programs.
+Once established as a Charitable Trade Company, earthfunerals will offer professional end-of-life services, promotes the establishment of stand-alone natural burial grounds, and direct any financial surpluses to land-scape scale, ecological restoration programs.